- Illinois expanded Medicaid in 2014, and more than 600,000 people have gained coverage as a result.

 Medicaid was implemented in the state of Illinois in January 1966.

-Individuals covered by Illinois Medicaid can choose either a fee-for-service plan or a managed care plan.
+Individuals covered by Medicaid in Illinois can choose either a fee-for-service plan or a managed care plan.
 The Illinois DHS site explains these options.

 Illinois has been slower than many other states in moving beneficiaries to managed care plans.
 However, the state did pass a law in 2011 that required expanding managed care to at least half the state’s Medicaid beneficiaries by Jan.
 1, 2015.
-As of 2016, nearly 61 percent of Illinois Medicaid enrollees were covered under Medicaid managed care plans.
+As of 2019, more than 81 percent of Illinois Medicaid enrollees were covered under Medicaid managed care plans.

 In June 2014, then-Governor Pat Quinn signed a Medicaid reform bill.
 The law restored adult dental care and podiatry services, aligns Illinois law with federal law to provide Medicaid coverage to children who have been without private insurance for three months, streamlines hospital and nursing-home reimbursement, and more.